danalvin/Elijah_qr_code/README.md

-# 📱✨ Wedding QR Code Generator ✨📱
+# 📱✨ QR Code Generator ✨📱

 *A journey into the magical world of image manipulation and pixel wizardry!*